Koromix/rygel/web/koffi.dev/pages/callbacks.md

 Thus, Koffi distinguishes two callback modes:

 - [Transient callbacks](#transient-callbacks) can only be called while the C function they are passed to is running, and are invalidated when it returns.
 If the C function calls the callback later, the behavior is undefined, though Koffi tries to detect such cases.
-If it does, an exception will be thrown, but this is no guaranteed.
+If it does, an exception will be thrown, but this is not guaranteed.
 However, they are simple to use, and don't require any special handling.
 - [Registered callbacks](#registered-callbacks) can be called at any time, but they must be manually registered and unregistered.
 A limited number of registered callbacks can exist at the same time.

-You need to specify the correct [calling convention](functions#calling-conventions) on x86 platforms, or the behavior is undefined (Node will probably crash).
-Only *cdecl* and *stdcall* callbacks are supported.

 ## Transient callbacks